Stop It Before It Starts: Simple Tips to Prevent Shoulder Pain

 Preventing shoulder pain is really about preventing these overuse injuries.
 By making small changes, you can keep your shoulders strong, healthy, and pain-free!

-Five Ways You Can Help Prevent Shoulder Pain
+5 Ways You Can Help Prevent Shoulder Pain

-Strong upper back and shoulder muscles are better able to provide the shoulder joint with the support and stability it needs, meaning you’ll be less likely to suffer an injury.
+- Strengthen your upper body: Strong upper back and shoulder muscles are better able to provide the shoulder joint with the support and stability it needs, meaning you’ll be less likely to suffer an injury.
 Not sure how to get started?
 Our PTs can walk you through some appropriate exercises.

-We can show you simple range of motion exercises that will get the blood flowing to your joints, keeping them healthy.
+- Keep your mobility: We can show you simple range of motion exercises that will get the blood flowing to your joints, keeping them healthy.
 Reaching overhead, across your body, or behind your back are all basic stretches that can do wonders — just make sure you never force a movement!

-Many popular recreational activities put you at risk for a shoulder injury, including swimming, pickleball, and tennis.
+- Don’t forget to warm up first: Many popular recreational activities put you at risk for a shoulder injury, including swimming, pickleball, and tennis.
 It’s crucial that you warm up your shoulder before you dive in.
 Try some quick cardio paired with active shoulder stretches (like arm circles).

-If your workspace isn’t shoulder-friendly, you might wind up with an overuse injury.
+- Pay attention to ergonomics: If your workspace isn’t shoulder-friendly, you might wind up with an overuse injury.
 Simple changes — like adjusting the height of your computer monitor or maintaining good posture when using hand tools — will reduce repetitive stress and lower your chances of developing shoulder pain.

 Need A Little Help?
 We’ve Got You

-Contact us today to get started!
+Call us today to get started!

 Ergonomics is a field of study focused on optimizing the environments in which people work, ensuring a safe, happy, and productive workplace.